twmb/franz-go/README.md

 This library attempts to provide an intuitive API while interacting with Kafka the way Kafka expects (timeouts, etc.).

+## Features

+- Feature complete client (up to Kafka v2.7.0+)
+- Supported compression types: snappy, gzip, lz4 and zstd
+- SSL/TLS Support
+- Exactly once semantics / idempotent producing
+- Transactions support
+- All SASL mechanisms are supported (OAuthBearer, GSSAPI/Kerberos, SCRAM-SHA-256/512 and plain)
+- Supported Kafka versions >=0.8
+- Provides low level functionality (such as sending API requests) as well as high level functionality (e.g. consuming in groups)
+- Utilizes modern & idiomatic Go (support for contexts, variadic configuration options, ...)
+- Highly performant, see [Performance](./docs/performance.md) (benchmarks will be added)
+- Written in pure Go (no wrapper lib for a C library or other bindings)
+- Ability to add detailed log messages or metrics using hooks

 ## Getting started

 Basic usage for producing and consuming Kafka messages looks like this: